Bindu987/Embedded_systems_IntervalTimer/README.md

 # Interval Timer Experiment

-This project was completed as part of Course work in **Embedded System Design** at California State University, Fresno.
+This Work was completed as part of Course work in **Embedded System Design** at California State University, Fresno.
 It demonstrates how to use the **Interval Timer** with a **Nios II processor** on the **DE1-SoC FPGA board**.

 The work is divided into three parts: